tdilauro/Simplified-wiki/Product-User-Story-Intake.md

 ### [Connect to my ILS/So I don't have to manage multiple Patron records]
 #####Confirmation Criteria
 * The app can connect to the III ILS Patron API
-* The App can use Polaris API for users"
+* The App can use Polaris API for users

 ### [Connect to my OPAC/So it shows content available via my catalogue]
 #####Confirmation Criteria